top of page

 Reconnecting to Internal Sensations and Experiences

-RISE is a four-part, tech-based intervention targeting interoception, or our ability to recognize and respond to internal bodily states and emotions.
+RISE is an online intervention targeting interoception, or our ability to recognize and respond to internal bodily states and emotions.
 Poor interoception has been implicated in numerous negative psychological disorders and physical health outcomes, including eating disorders, self-injury, and suicidal behavior.
-This intervention work, which is funded by the Department of Defense, is currently being piloted in undergraduates as well as Active Duty Service Members.
-Additionally, we are adapting the intervention for Veterinary students along with Dr. Tracy Witte’s lab.
+This intervention work has been continuously funding by the Department of Defense since 2018.
+We are currently testing whether RISE can prevent the onset of mental health symptoms and promote resilience in Active Duty Service Members.
+We will also begin developing an adaptation specifically for Uniformed Personnel (RISE-UP).We are also adapting the intervention for Veterinary students along with Dr. Tracy Witte’s lab.
+We also are testing an adaptation for individuals with eating disorders along with Dr. Cheri Levinson.
+Further, we are beginning to start testing an adaptation for high schoolers.
+We plan to continue testing RISE and its adaptations and welcome involvement on these projects.

 network.png